google/osdfir-infrastructure/docs/troubleshooting.md

 $ kubectl logs POD-NAME -c INIT-POD
 ```

-> TIP: The respective init container names for Turbinia is `init-turbinia` and for Timesketch is `init-timesketch`.
+> TIP: The respective init container name for Turbinia is `init-turbinia` and for Timesketch is `init-timesketch`.

 For more troubleshooting tips, see the official k8s docs for [troubleshooting pods](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/).